Bamboo アップグレード ガイド

 - To prevent data loss during updates or reinstallation, the

-Follow these guidelines to install a new Bamboo instance:
+Follow these guidelines to download and unpack a new Bamboo version:

 3. Configure the new Bamboo instance